 The claimant was awarded £21,449.93, made up of basic award, loss of statutory rights, compensation, ACAS uplift and mitigation.

-When reputational damage or relationship breakdown are provided as reasons for dismissal, it is vital that compelling evidence of the reputational damage or relationship breakdown is demonstrated.
+When reputational damage is a reason for dismissal, it is vital that compelling evidence of the reputational damage or relationship breakdown is demonstrated.
 There cannot be an assumption of either.
-For advice in respect of fair dismissal where reputational damage may be apparent, contact 121 HR Solutions email@example.com.
+For advice in respect of fair dismissal where reputational damage may be apparent, contact 121 HR Solutions firstname.lastname@example.org.